wendeehsu/docker-fastapi/README.md

 And you will see, in your terminal, that uvicorn is running at a specific location e.g. `http://localhost:8000`

+### To test if it works

+Go to `/docs` and you will see a interactable documentation UI of working functions.
+If the service is running at `http://localhost:8000`, the documentation UI will be at `http://localhost:8000/docs`.

 ### Configuration
 Config with environment variables or `.env` file.